 According to Nest, the typical savings for homeowners on heating and cooling from using their smart home thermometer is 10% to 15%.
 It also estimates the average payback at less than two years.

 If you ever decide to sell your home, having smart home technology can get you a higher price and make your home more attractive to buyers.
 81% of home buyers say they are more likely to purchase a home that has smart technology incorporated.
+You can contact a real estate and investment firm like I Buy Pueblo Houses’ if you want to sell your house quickly and at fair offers.

 Building Out a Smart Home During Renovations